 The Boys & Girls Clubs of Southwest Virginia provides quality after-school and summer programs which promote and enhance the development of boys and girls ages 5-18.
 The organization’s mission is “To enable all young people, especially those who need us most, to reach their full potential as responsible, caring, productive citizens.”
 By providing a safe environment and an encouraging, professional staff, Boys & Girls Clubs of Southwest Virginia proves year after year that “great futures start here.”

 Michael Waldvogel is immediate past president of the Board of Trustees and has served on the Board since 2001.
-Michael founded Four on the 4th, a four-mile charity run benefiting the organization, and Krista Vannoy serves as Race Director for the run; in its inaugural year (2011), the race generated more than $23,000 in new income for the organization.
+Michael founded Four on the 4th, a four-mile charity run benefiting the organization, and Krista Vannoy serves as Race Director for the run.
+In its inaugural year (2011), the race generated more than $23,000 in new revenue for the organization.

 Growing Hope for a Better Life...
 Since 1890.